Eurovision Young Musicians: Participation

-Forty-two countries have participated in the Eurovision Young Musicians since it started in 1982.
+Broadcasters from forty-two countries have participated in the Eurovision Young Musicians since it started in 1982.
 Of these, eleven have won the contest.
-The contest, organised by the European Broadcasting Union (EBU), is held biennially between members of the Union.

-As of 2022, the Eurovision Young Musicians has had the most "one-and-done" participants of any continuous Eurovision event that has run for more than two years.
-No fewer than ten countries have made only one appearance at the event prior to withdrawing (Albania, Armenia, Bosnia and Herzegovina, Bulgaria, Georgia, Lithuania, Moldova, North Macedonia, Serbia and Montenegro, and the latter's direct successor Serbia).
-Comparatively, there have been eight for Eurovision Young Dancers, two (Serbia and Montenegro and Switzerland) for the Junior Eurovision Song Contest, and one (Morocco) for the flagship Eurovision Song Contest.
-It also has the most cases of countries withdrawing after winning, which has happened on three occasions (the Netherlands withdrawing from the 1992 contest, Germany withdrawing from the 1998 contest, and Russia withdrawing from the planned 2020 contest), compared to one instance each at Eurovision Young Dancers (Ukraine withdrawing from the 2005 edition) and the Eurovision Song Contest (Israel withdrawing from the 1980 edition).
-Should they remain in the contest for 2022, Malta will be the only remaining country to have not missed a single contest since their debut, while several other countries with multiple appearances have only missed one since their debut (those being Austria, Norway, Poland, San Marino, and Slovenia).
+As of 2024, Eurovision Young Musicians has had the most "one-and-done" participants of any continuous Eurovision event that has run for more than two years, along with Eurovision Young Dancers.
+No fewer than eight countries have made only one appearance at the event prior to withdrawing (Albania, Bosnia and Herzegovina, Bulgaria, Georgia, Lithuania, Moldova, North Macedonia and Serbia and Montenegro).
+Comparatively, there have been two (Serbia and Montenegro and Switzerland) for the Junior Eurovision Song Contest, and one (Morocco) for the flagship Eurovision Song Contest.
+It also has one case of a country withdrawing after winning the previous edition, which happened when Russia withdrew from the planned and later cancelled 2020 contest, along with 2022 where Russia was banned from entering); there was also one instance each at Eurovision Young Dancers (Ukraine withdrawing from the 2005 edition) and the Eurovision Song Contest (Israel withdrawing from the 1980 edition).

 It was the first EBU event to include a large number of former Soviet states and Warsaw Pact member states, many of whom debuted in the Young Musicians prior to their Eurovision Song Contest debut (including the Czech Republic, Hungary, Latvia, North Macedonia, and Poland).

 Hosting

-Most of the expense of the contest is covered by commercial sponsors and contributions from the other participating nations.
+Most of the expense of the contest is covered by commercial sponsors, the host broadcaster, and contributions from the other participating broadcasters.
 The contest is considered to be a unique opportunity for promoting the host country as a tourist destination.
 The table below shows a list of cities and venues that have hosted the Eurovision Young Musicians, one or more times.
 Future venues are shown in italics.
 With 6 contests, Austria and its capital, Vienna have hosted the most contests.
 It has also shared two venues with the Eurovision Song Contest (Edinburgh's Usher Hall, which hosted both the 1972 song contest and the 2018 Young Musicians; and Bergen's Grieg Hall, which hosted both the 1986 song contest and the 2000 Young Musicians).